 - Find a business name: A strong name should be short and simple, memorable, and original.
-If you need help, check out our tips for generating business name ideas.
+If you need help, check out our business name generator.

 - Make a plan: Your business plan is critical for keeping your business on track, as well as securing partners, investors, lenders, and more.

 - Understand business finances: Open your business bank accounts, secure funding, and set up strong bookkeeping and accounting processes.
 It might be a good idea to build out your goals in a business plan template to help secure funding.

 - Develop your product or service: The fun part!
 This is where you bring your product or service idea to life.

 - Pick a business structure: Your business structure influences taxes, operations, personal liability, and more.
 Choosing the right business structure is about balancing the legal and financial protections you need with the flexibility offered by different options.